14 symptoms to look for after an elderly person falls

 • Removing clutter and potential trip hazards

-• Using non-slip bath or shower mats
+• Using non-slip bath or shower mats10

 How can you help someone who’s had a fall?